 The key to undertaking any migration is communication, planning and as much testing as is necessary to understand every possible challenge the organisation may face when making a fundamental change to how devices are managed.
 With those in mind, the following must also be taken into consideration for Android Enterprise.

-For Google Workspace customers, the pertinent question is do we need Google Workspace identity in the EMM?
-If the answer is no, and the organisation is happy to simply push out apps and services users can authenticate with using their Google Workspace accounts, then there’s little benefit to using managed Google accounts and managed Google Play accounts are a better choice.
+The pertinent question for Google Workspace customers remains: do we need Google Workspace identity in the EMM?
+If the answer is no, and the organisation is happy to simply push out apps and services users can authenticate with using their Google Workspace accounts, there is little additional benefit to using managed Google accounts over the standard bind.
+For AMAPI-based EMMs, consider adopting Google account-based authentication (Authenticate with Google) for stronger user-device association and future feature support.

 Deploying a hybrid environment incorrectly may (depending on the EMM) result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
 Though this can be postponed by the user, it is likely to be highly disruptive.